 I am very proud to be the fifth consecutive generation of lawyers in the Pors family.
 My ancestors made history in the state of Wisconsin going back to the Civil War, and I brought their tradition of integrity and public service to Seattle in 1987 after starting my career in Los Angeles.
 Growing up in Wisconsin in the 1960's I had many other ideas about my future, from science to the arts, but the law was a magnet and has shaped my outlook on life and been a rewarding profession.

 My great-great grandfather, William Adolf Pors, was of Danish descent and immigrated to America in the late 1840s.
 After trying his hand at farming in Wisconsin, he went to New England to study law and was admitted to practice in 1853.
-After returning to Wisconsin he opened his own law office in Port Washington, Wisconsin.
-After President Lincoln’s 1862 Emancipation Proclamation all men between 18 and 45 were subject to the draft and William was appointed by the Governor as the Ozaukee County Draft Commissioner.
+He then returned to Wisconsin and opened his own law office in Port Washington, north of Milwaukee.
+After the breakout of the Civil War and President Lincoln’s 1862 Emancipation Proclamation, all men between 18 and 45 were subject to the draft and William was appointed by the Governor as the Ozaukee County Draft Commissioner.
 There were strong reactions to the draft in this community of recent immigrants from Germany and Luxembourg, and William found himself in the middle of one of two infamous draft riots from the Civil War era, the other occurring in New York City.
 On the day chosen for the drawing of names, an angry mob stormed the courthouse and threw William down the steps, pelted him with stones and threatened his and his family’s lives.
-After the riot was contained the following day by the state regiment, William and his wife Ida found their home severely damaged and looted, and a knife had been thrust through baby Emil’s crib where he would have lain.
+The riot was contained the following day by the state regiment, but William and his wife Ida found their home severely damaged and looted, including a knife thrust through baby Emil’s crib where he would have lain.
 Decades later, after clerking for the Secretary of Interior in Washington D.C. on intricate land title cases, William joined his son Emil’s law practice in Marshfield, Wisconsin, a railroad hub in Central Wisconsin with a Weyerhaeuser mill and soon to be famous medical center.

 My great-grandfather Emil Charles Pors started a law practice in Marshfield in 1886 that later included four generations of the Pors family.
 At various times, Emil served as district attorney, city attorney, and county judge.
 Both of his twin sons became lawyers and my grandfather, Charles M. Pors, joined the Pors & Pors practice.
 Charles and Emil helped in the organization of the Marshfield Building and Loan Association and Charles served as its director, executive vice-president and counsel.
 In 1933, Charles was serving as the Wood County district attorney when police officer Fred Beell, a former world champion wrestler, was murdered by two mobsters while responding to an attempted burglary of the Marshfield Brewery.
 Charles was heavily involved with the FBI and officials from three states in the investigation and conviction of the mobsters, and co-authored an article on the investigation that was published in True Detective Magazine.
 Round-the-clock guards were posted at his home during the trial.